PaulinaKalinowska/TitanicKNN/README.md

 Files:

-- 'TitanicKNN.ipynb' - my code in Python
+- 'TitanicKNN.ipynb' - my Python code ;
-- 'Titanic'- directory with all data:
+- 'Titanic'- a directory with all data:
     -> 'train'- training data used to train the model;
     -> 'dev-0'- valid data used to check model's accuracy;
     -> 'test-A'- test data for which we actually predict;